 Today we visited the Charleston Food Forest.
 These pictures show the left side.
-(Begin with the right side.)
+(See the right side and the Coles County Community Garden.)

 The back side of the sign offers information on harvesting.
 Currently there are instructions for sorrel and asparagus, along with summer berries.